bupstash-put

 - --xattrs

-Save directory entry xattrs, only used when WHAT is a directory.
+Save directory entry xattrs, only used when saving a directory.

 Suppress progress indicators (Progress indicators are also suppressed when stderr